Heart disease is the most serious health complication people with type 2 diabetes can develop – and it can happen to you.

 In truth, heart disease is more of a general term, and has many causes.
 Heart disease is a group of conditions that can affect the structure and functions of the heart, and its blood vessels.

 The most common form of heart disease in diabetes is coronary artery disease or “narrowing and/or hardening of the arteries”.
 This happens when fatty deposits block the arteries that supply the heart with blood.
 Things like smoking, having high blood pressure or high cholesterol, and not exercising or eating a balanced diet can all increase the risk of heart disease.

 Coronary artery disease can also lead to a heart attack.
 While a heart attack may seem like an isolated event, it can be a sign of a much more serious and long-term heart health problem and can lead to heart failure.

 Importantly, people with diabetes can develop heart failure without having had a heart attack, coronary artery disease, or high blood pressure.

 Heart failure happens when the heart muscle is not pumping blood as well as it should, resulting in the body not getting the amount of blood, oxygen and nutrients it needs.

 Symptoms of heart failure can include:

-People with diabetes have worse outcomes than people without diabetes when it comes to heart failure.
+People with diabetes have worse consequences than people without diabetes when it comes to heart failure.

-Unfortunately, one-fifth of Canadians mistakenly believe that heart failure is a normal part of aging, however there are things you can do to protect your heart health.
+Unfortunately, 1 in 5 Canadians mistakenly believes that heart failure is a normal part of aging.
+However, there are things you can do to protect your heart health.

 Heart disease is real – but so are the solutions you can take to reduce your risk.